NoumenaDigital/npl-demo/WALKTHROUGH.md

 echo "Logged in as: $PREFERRED_USERNAME"
 ```

-## Step 4: Create an Authorised Instance of the Hello World Protocol
+## Step 4: Create an Authorized Instance of the `HelloWorld` protocol

-The [Hello World protocol](./api/src/main/npl/demo/helloWorld.npl) can be instantiated from the api thanks to the `@api` annotation on the constructor.
+The [HelloWorld protocol](./api/src/main/npl/demo/helloWorld.npl) can be instantiated from the api thanks to the `@api` annotation on the constructor.
 Once instantiated, it will be persisted automatically in the database.

-Create a new instance of the Hello World protocol.
+Create a new instance of the `HelloWorld` protocol.
 Your `preferred_username` will be bound to the greeter party, granting you exclusive access rights.

 ```sh
 # Set API base URL